Professor of Environmental Conservation & Public Policy

 - "Research Coordination Network: Coordinating and Advancing Analytical Approaches for Policy Design," funded by the National Science Foundation.
 A collaboration with faculty affiliated with Syracuse University, the University of Arizona, UC Davis, and UC Denver, working to develop methods to automatically extract “institutional statements” (strategies, norms, and rules) from policy documents using the so-called “Institutional Grammar,” a syntax for articulating institutional statements.
 Schweik is a founding member of the international Institutional Grammar Research Initiative network, an outcrop of this RCN.

-- In international professional service, Schweik founded and runs the annual World Commons Week and is president-elect of the International Association for the Study of the Commons.
+In international professional service, Schweik is president (2023-25) of the International Association for the Study of the Commons.

 Courses regularly taught in the School of Public Policy include: